-Although not required, TSC projects are typically located within a Priority Development Area (PDA).
+Although not required, projects are typically located within or connected to a PDA.
 The PDA designation applies to areas of at least 100 acres where there is local commitment to developing more housing along with amenities and services to meet the needs of residents in a pedestrian-friendly environment served by transit.
-Nine PDAs have been established within Solano County as part of the FOCUS Program co-led by the Association of Bay Area Governments (ABAG) and the Metropolitan Transportation Commission (MTC).
+Twelve PDAs have been established within Solano County as part of the FOCUS Program co-led by the Association of Bay Area Governments (ABAG) and the Metropolitan Transportation Commission (MTC).
 The cities of Benicia, Fairfield, Vacaville, Vallejo, and Suisun City have active PDAs.
-The Cities of Benicia, Dixon and Rio Vista are in the process of obtaining PDA designation for local opportunity areas.
+The Cities of Benicia, Dixon and Rio Vista have PDA Investment Areas; however, they are defined as Rural Community Investment Areas and Employment Investment Areas.
 Chapter 6 presents the PDAs and Chapter 7 summarizes the candidate projects.